CT-Data-Haven/cwi/README.md

 multiple staff people, preview trends and patterns we’ll need to write about, and get data in more layperson-friendly formats.

-It depends on many functions from Camille’s brilliantly-named [`camiller`](https://github.com/camille-s/camiller) package.
+It pairs well with many functions from Camille’s brilliantly-named [`camiller`](https://github.com/camille-s/camiller) package.

 ## Installation